s3rgeym/telegram-cleaner/README.md

 # delete private chats
 $ tg-clean -vvy delete_private_chats

-# delete all your messages
+# delete all your messages of any type
 $ tg-clean

 # You can use you own API_ID and API_HASH